Chores for 6 Year Olds

 If your child is capable of many different chores then you can allow them to choose their chores from the chore list below.
 According to Child development specialists Carla Poole, Susan A. Miller, Ed.D., and Ellen Booth Church, six-year-old children are becoming more conscious of decision making.
 They enjoy this responsibility and take it very seriously.
 Let them choose chores from among those you consider to be age-appropriate and acceptable chores for their age and their specific capabilities.

-Chore Chart for 6 Year Old
+Chore Charts for 6 Year Olds